PennLINC/grmpy_opendata/docs/data-narrative.md

 ![Column Sum Barplot](https://raw.githubusercontent.com/PennLINC/grmpy_opendata/main/curation/06_QC/data/xcpd_4S1056Parcels_coverage_col_sum_barplot.png)

 A barplot showing the number of subjects with valid data for each parcel, helping identify any systematically problematic brain regions across the cohort.

+#### DECISION
+exclude parcel that has less than 50% coverage across 691 scans, recalc the number of parcels missing per subject and exclude subjects with more than 2 parcels missing. (same as EF)

 ## QSI QC